jayekamau-1991/class-7.5-homework/week_8/README.md

 4. Autoscaling should show On with min 2 max 10
 5. Health check should show as In Use

-⚠️ Health check will probably show Timeout at first if there is no web server running on port 80.
-That is normal in a lab setting.
+Health check will probably show Timeout at first if there is no web server running on port 80.

 ---